Imtiyaj5791/DevOps-Journey/Week-Challeneg/Day00.md

 "Hi, thank you for giving me this opportunity.

 My name is Imtiyaz Ansari.
-I have around 11 years of experience in IT Infrastructure, with 5 years of hands-on experience in Cloud, Linux, and DevOps engineering.
-Currently, I am working as a Cloud & DevOps Engineer with Flexis India Pvt.
-Ltd.
+I have around 11 years of experience in IT Infrastructure, For the last five years I have been working as Cloud, Linux, and DevOps engineering.

 I started my career in Desktop Support and System Administration, where I built a strong foundation in Linux, networking, and OS troubleshooting.
 Over time, I moved into Cloud and DevOps, where I started working on Infrastructure as Code, CI/CD pipelines, Docker, Kubernetes, and monitoring.